Archie Goodwin (character): Character

 Regardless of what year the story takes place, Archie and the other principal characters in the corpus do not age.
 Archie is in his early 30s.
 He was born on October 23 in Chillicothe, Ohio.
 At age 12 he lived in Zanesville.
 Archie once mentions a sister in Ohio (who sent him silk pajamas for his birthday).

 Rex Stout was never overly concerned with consistency in the Wolfe books, and Archie himself comfortably relates unreliable information as it came during the course of the story, so some specifics of Archie's background vary in the corpus.
 In Fer-de-Lance, he comments that his parents died when he was a child, but in The Final Deduction his mother is still living.

 The most concentrated – but suspect – biography of Archie comes from Too Many Women, in which Mrs. Jasper Pine has his background investigated.
 The details she relates are contradicted in other stories.
 She tells Archie that his father's name is James Arner Goodwin that his mother's maiden name is Leslie, that he has two brothers and two sisters, and that he was born in Canton, Ohio.
 Archie never mentions the alleged brothers and second sister in the series.

 Although he is from the American Midwest, Archie has the ‘street smarts’ to handle just about any situation he finds himself in, and he knows New York City like the back of his hand.
 Though he freely admits that there is no one better than Saul Panzer in many aspects of investigative work, such as remembering faces and tailing people, Goodwin is one of the most competent private detectives in the city.

 When Wolfe disappears for an extended period in In the Best Families, Archie rents an office of his own and works as an independent detective.
 During this time, Archie writes, "My idea was to net more per week than I had been getting from Wolfe, not that I cared for the money, but as a matter of principle."
 Later, Archie needles Wolfe, pointing out that he made a little more than double the amount that Wolfe had been paying him; Wolfe claims not to believe it.

-Archie has a long-time cordial relationship with Lily Rowan, a wealthy society woman.
+Archie has a long-time cordial and intimate relationship with Lily Rowan, a wealthy society woman.
 However, they do not try to limit each other's social lives, and Archie has many passing love interests throughout the series.
 When meeting a woman he considers particularly beautiful, Archie often facetiously expresses a desire to propose marriage.
 The only serious affair apart from Lily that he shares with the reader is Lucy Valdon, with whom he has a series of extended assignations during The Mother Hunt, prompting Wolfe and Fritz to fear that Archie may finally settle down.
 This does not happen, and Lucy Valdon did not appear in any other story although she receives a mention in A Right to Die.